coderefinery/git-intro/_episodes/04-staging-area.md

 git checkout       |<--------------------|   if nothing is staged
 ```

+- We will discuss what the `HEAD` is in the next section.
 - `git add` every change that improves the code.
 - `git checkout` every change that made things worse.
 - `git commit` as soon as you have created a nice self-contained unit (not too large, not too small).